-Payment apps are the easiest and quickest way to buy or sell bitcoin and directly convert it into fiat currencies or vice versa.
+Do you know which Best Apps To Buy Bitcoin in 2023?
+Let’s talk about it.
+Payment apps are the easiest and quickest way to buy or sell Bitcoin and directly convert it into fiat currencies or vice versa.

 Most payment apps are very similar in use and functionality; however, some are more aligned with the Bitcoin ecosystem and focused on applying certain standards — such as Strike using the Lightning Network for fast and secure payments, or Relai, offering a non-custodial wallet and a no-KYC policy.